nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `find [n/NAME] [th/TELEGRAM_HANDLE] [e/EMAIL] [a/ADDRESS] [r/ROLE]…​ [nn/NICKNAME]`

 * The role field(s), if any, have to take a valid role value (Refer to **Tip** section in [adding a contact](#adding-a-contact-add))
-* The search for all other fields is case-insensitive. e.g query `hans` will match `Hans`
+* The search for all other fields is case-insensitive. e.g. query `hans` will match `Hans`
 * The order of the words does not matter. e.g. query `Hans Bo` will match `Bo Hans`
 * Queries that are substrings of details will also be matched e.g. query `Han` will match `Hans`
   * Each word is treated as a separate substring e.g. query `Hans Ansbo` will match `Hansbo`